-В Social Section Aspect B.6 Product Responsibility 6.6 Product Responsibility KPI B.6.1 Percentage of total products sold or shipped subject to recalls for safety and health reasons.
-During the Period, no products were required to be recalled due to safety and health reasons KPI B.6.2 Number of products and service related complaints received and how they are dealt with.
-There were no complaints during the Period, and there was no recall of products due to quality problems KPI B.6.3 Description of practices relating to observing and protecting intellectual property rights.
-6.6 Product Responsibility KPI B.6.4 Description of quality assurance process and recall procedures.
-6.6 Product Responsibility KPI B.6.5 Description of consumer data protection and privacy policies, and how they are implemented and monitored.
-6.6 Product Responsibility Aspect B.7 Anti-corruption 6.7 Anti-corruption KPI B.7.1 Number of concluded legal cases regarding corrupt practices brought against the issuer or its employees during the reporting period and the outcomes of the cases.
-There were no legal cases regarding corrupt practices during the Period KPI B.7.2 Description of preventive measures and whistle-blowing procedures, and how they are implemented and monitored.
-6.7 Anti-corruption KPI B.7.3 Description of anti-corruption training provided to directors and staff.
-6.7 Anti-corruption Aspect B.8 Community Investment 6.8 Community Investment KPI B.8.1 Focus areas of contribution (e.g. education, environmental concerns, labor needs, health, culture, sport).
-6.8 Community Investment KPI B.8.2 Resources contributed (e.g. money or time) to the focus area.
-6.8 Community Investment
+В Social Section

+Aspect B.6 Product Responsibility 6.6 Product

+Responsibility

+KPI B.6.1 Percentage of total products sold or shipped subject to recalls for safety and health During the Period,

+reasons. no products were

+required to be recalled

+due to safety and

+health reasons

+KPI B.6.2 Number of products and service related complaints received and how they are There were no

+dealt with. complaints during

+the Period, and there

+was no recall of

+products due to quality

+problems

+KPI B.6.3 Description of practices relating to observing and protecting intellectual property 6.6 Product

+rights.
+Responsibility

+KPI B.6.4 Description of quality assurance process and recall procedures.
+6.6 Product

+Responsibility

+KPI B.6.5 Description of consumer data protection and privacy policies, and how they are 6.6 Product

+implemented and monitored.
+Responsibility

+Aspect B.7 Anti-corruption Anti-corruption 6.7 Anti-corruption

+KPI B.7.1 Number of concluded legal cases regarding corrupt practices brought against the There were no legal cases

+issuer or its employees during the reporting period and the outcomes of the regarding corrupt

+cases. practices during the

+Period

+KPI B.7.2 Description of preventive measures and whistle-blowing procedures, and how they 6.7 Anti-corruption

+are implemented and monitored.

+KPI B.7.3 Description of anti-corruption training provided to directors and staff.
+6.7 Anti-corruption

+Aspect B.8 Community Investment 6.8 Community

+Investment

+KPI B.8.1 Focus areas of contribution (e.g. education, environmental concerns, labour needs, 6.8 Community

+health, culture, sport).
+Investment

+KPI B.8.2 Resources contributed (e.g. money or time) to the focus area.
+6.8 Community

+Investment